selsa-inube/bootcamps/content/frontend/html-css/html-css-ex-freecodecamp-piano.md

+---
+title: freeCodeCamp - Piano
+type: exercise
+topic: html, css
+---

-# A20: freeCodeCamp → Piano
+# freeCodeCamp → Piano

 In the new curriculum of freeCodeCamp, complete the project for rendering a piano on different screens: